-• Completion of Transition to Teaching Assignment
+• Completion of Transition to Teaching Assignment, part 1

-As part of ED 553 Teaching for Social Justice: Field Experience Seminar I, teacher candidates will complete and submit their Transition to Teaching assignment
+As part of ED 553 Teaching for Social Justice: Field Experience Seminar I, teacher candidates will complete and submit the first part of their Transition to Teaching assignment.

-PHASE IV: Teach December Plan
+PHASE IV: December teaching & EdTPA

 Teacher candidates take on the "lead teacher" role for one class period between Thanksgiving and Winter Break.
-They spend mornings every day and full contract hours on Tuesdays and Thursday at their site during these 3+ weeks of teaching.
+They spend mornings every day at their site during these 3+ weeks of teaching.
 Using the TCA as a guide, mentors observe weekly during this period and supervisors conduct their 1st official observation.
-Teacher candidates use data to make instructional decisions and reflect on their development.
+Teacher candidates complete the required edTPA during this time, and use data to make instructional decisions and reflect on their development.

 Phase IV marks a critical transition in the MAT program.
 The teacher candidate-mentor-supervisor triad forms during this period as supervisors make their first official observation.
 When teacher candidates teach in December, they are demonstrating to their mentor and supervisor as well as the students in the classroom their readiness and capacity to take on the role of "lead teacher."
-The class that the candidate begins teaching at this time should meet two criteria: 1) scheduled to meet in the morning and 2) appropriate for the teacher candidate to work with until the end of the school year.
+The class that the candidate begins teaching at this time should meet two criteria: 1) scheduled to meet in the morning and 2) appropriate for the teacher candidate to work with through the end of the school year.
 If all goes well, teacher candidates will continue as "lead teacher" for the class in which they do their December teaching until the end of the school year.

 The "lead teacher" role includes taking responsibility for planning, instruction, and assessment, with guidance from and collaboration with the mentor teacher.
 The teacher candidate and mentor will need to coordinate about how best to communicate with parents and other school staff about this transition.
 Because, legally speaking, mentors are responsible for what occurs in their classrooms, it is our expectation that teacher candidates work closely with mentors to ensure compliance with all curriculum and school policies.
+The edTPA, taught during this period, also presents a valuable opportunity for teacher candidates to reflect on their developing skills.